 Spray polyurethane foam (SPF) combines insulation, flashing, & roofing.
 Instead of tearing off an old flat roof, SPF technology enables a contractor to spray on a layer of high-density foam that seals leaks, bridges gaps, and forms a waterproof barrier - even around roof penetrations like vent stacks.
 Additionally, the cured foam layer has good insulation value, helping reduce heating and cooling costs.
 Building owners who want to avoid the disruption, mess and expense of tearing off an old flat roof often find SPF roofing their best option.
 Once cured, the foam is coated with a sealant that protects against ultraviolet degradation.

 ECC Roofing & Siding is experienced in a wide range of flat roof services for commercial, residential and industrial buildings in Cherry Hill, Vineland, Clementon, Bridgeton, Sicklerville, Rancocas, Mount Laurel, Hammonton, Monroe, Blackwood, Mount Holly and nearby towns and cities.
 It doesn't matter if you are installing a new roof or looking for flat roof repair; our professionals will inspect your building, go over all of your options, and answer any questions you may have.
 We take every step necessary to ensure that you are able to make an informed decision when it comes to protecting your home or business.

-Give us a call at 1-855-251-7115 or send us an email to schedule an appointment for a free quote for flat roof replacement, repair, or installation,
+Give us a call at 1-855-251-7115 or send us an email to schedule an appointment for a free flat roofing cost estimate!

 our service area